-Do you want to learn what your visitors are looking for on your site?
-Then, you need to enable site search tracking on your WordPress site.
-In this article, we’ll show you how to set up site search tracking in WordPress.
+Do you want to learn what your visitors are searching for on your site?
+Then, you need to enable Google Analytics site search tracking on your WordPress website.

-- Identify exactly what your visitors are looking for on your site.
+- Identify exactly what your visitors are looking for on your site

-- Find new topic ideas for your blog.
+- Find new topic ideas for your blog

 How to Track Site Search in WordPress

-Step 1: Install MonsterInsights
+Step 1: Install MonsterInsights & Connect Google Analytics

 How to Find Site Search Terms Data in Google Analytics